-According to Dykes, Stuffy would purse his lips and make believe he wasn’t listening.
-Finally, during one game when Dykes brought up the play once again, McInnis said out of the corner of his mouth without looking at Dykes, “Shut up Dykes.
+According to Dykes, Stuffy would purse his lips and make believe that he was not listening.
+Finally, during a game when he brought up the play once again, McInnis said out of the corner of his mouth without looking at him, “Shut up, Dykes.
 You just shut up about it.
-If you mention that error one more time, so help me Dykes, so help me . . . “
+If you mention that error one more time, so help me, Dykes, so help me… “

 Even with that single bobble in late May, Stuffy’s 1,300 chances accepted without an error in 1921 set the record for errorless chances in a season.
 Further, from May 31, 1921 to June 2, 1922, McInnis went 163 games and 1,625 chances without making an error at first base.

 According to one report, Stuffy disputed the error that brought an end to his errorless streak, a wide throw that he believed should have been charged to the thrower.
 McInnis reportedly bumped into the sportswriter who had served as the official scorer on the train afterward and, after a brief discussion, socked him in the nose.
 The story may be apocryphal as Stuffy was generally considered one of the true gentlemen in the game.